vdtdg/iperf-data-plot/README.md

     -a EMA, --ema EMA     Exponential moving average used to smooth the bandwidth.
 Default at 60.
     -e N, --expectedbw N  Expected bandwidth to be plotted in Mb.
     -v, --verbose                 Increase output verbosity
+    -l, --log                           Plot will be in logarithmic scale
 ```

 ### Known bug